-- 4.12.1 Once play has ceased on all the casino games, the pull of the drop and rake boxes can commence as described in subsection 4.9. - 4.12.2 The chips from the rake boxes must be counted prior to the start of the drop box count.
+- 4.12.1 Once play has ceased on all the casino games, the pull of the drop and rake boxes can commence as described in Section 4.9. - 4.12.2 The chips from the rake boxes must be counted prior to the start of the drop box count.
 The chips are then transferred immediately to the banker.
-The details are recorded in the CasinoTrack system. - 4.12.3 The closing count procedures are described in subsection 4.11. - 4.12.4 Count Room Supervisor transfers Cash Float to the Facility Operator: - a) the count room supervisor and the games manger, witnessed by the general manager and the Advisor or the CGMA: - i) counts and verifies the cash float; - ii) returns the cash float to the operator; and - iii) records the details of cash transfer in the CasinoTrack system. - 4.12.5 Count Room Supervisor Deposits to Outside Bank: - a) the count room supervisor, witnessed by the general manager and Advisor or CGMA: - i) prepares the bank deposit; - ii) completes the deposit slip(s) for the balance of cash; and - iii) both verifies and signs the deposit slip(s) for the designated clearing account. - b) the count room supervisor records the totals of all deposit slip(s) in the CasinoTrack system and prints deposit slip(s); and - c) the count room supervisor, witnessed by the Advisor or the CGMA: - i) places the cash and the deposit slip(s) in deposit bag, locks/seals the deposit bag; and - ii) transfers the deposit bag to the safe for secure storage pending delivery to the bank.
+The details are recorded in the CasinoTrack system. - 4.12.3 The closing count procedures are described in Section 4.11. - 4.12.4 Count room supervisor transfers cash float to the facility operator: - a) the count room supervisor and the games manger, witnessed by the general manager and the advisor or the CGMA: - i) counts and verifies the cash float; - ii) returns the cash float to the operator; and - iii) records the details of cash transfer in the CasinoTrack system. - 4.12.5 Count room supervisor deposits to outside bank: - a) the count room supervisor, witnessed by the general manager and advisor or CGMA: - i) prepares the bank deposit; - ii) completes the deposit slip(s) for the balance of cash; and - iii) both verifies and signs the deposit slip(s) for the designated clearing account. - b) the count room supervisor records the totals of all deposit slip(s) in the CasinoTrack system and prints deposit slip(s); and - c) the count room supervisor, witnessed by the Advisor or the CGMA: - i) places the cash and the deposit slip(s) in deposit bag, locks/seals the deposit bag; and - ii) transfers the deposit bag to the safe for secure storage pending delivery to the bank.